10.4 Current Issues: Transcarceration

 Mental Health in Louisiana

 There is a stark difference in the science from the 1960s and today regarding mental health and the criminal justice system.
 Medical science has made significant developments in the diagnoses and treatments of mental health issues in people from every walks of life.
-However, the criminal justice system as a whole has been unable to keep up with the science in legislating comprehensive relief treatments that are equitable in dealing with individuals who display a need for alternative measures because they are mentally disabled, either previously diagnosed, or in need of specialized care from an undiagnosed condition.
+However, the criminal justice system as a whole has been unable to keep up with the science in legislating comprehensive relief treatments that are equitable in dealing with individuals who display a need for alternative measures because they are mentally disabled, having either been previously diagnosed or in need of specialized care from an undiagnosed condition.
 Likewise, research has shown that in some instances, institutionalization of offenders can lead to the development of mental health concerns from lack of adequate care within jails and prisons.

 To find out more on state rankings for mental health and the NAMI fact sheet, click the links below.